EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L4_parallelised_python_analysis.md

 Your task is to parallelise this code using Dask Array functionality.
 Using the base python code above, extend it with Dask Array for the main arrays in the computation.
 Remember you need to specify a chunk size with Dask Arrays, and you will also need to call compute at some point to force Dask to actually undertake the computation.
 Note, depending on where you run this you may not see any actual speed up of the computation.
 You need access to extra resources (compute cores) for the calculation to go faster.
 If in doubt, submit a python script of your solution to the SDF compute nodes to see if you see speed up there.
-If you are struggling with this parallelisation exercise, there is a solution available for you in the dask- mandel.py file.
+If you are struggling with this parallelisation exercise, there is a solution available for you [here](https://github.com/EPCCed/archer2-data-science/blob/master/exercises/dask/dask-mandel.py).

 ## Pi Exercise